-As a result, HACSB has transformed its agency by executing innovative initiatives based on the three key MTW objectives: saving taxpayer dollars through efficient work; helping families achieve economic independence; and ensuring a family's freedom of housing choice.
-The table below highlights the initiatives HACSB has implemented; efforts that traditional Housing Authorities may not be able to accomplish.
+We have transformed our agency by executing innovative initiatives based on the three statutory MTW objectives: saving taxpayer dollars through efficient work; helping families achieve economic independence; and ensuring a family's freedom of housing choice.
+The table highlights the changes HASCB has implemented using MTW flexibility.
+These innovative modifications are not available to traditional housing authorities, who must adhere to regulatory requirements.